wiseman-timelord/NetOptCon-Psc/README.md

 2. Give all scripts a once over.
 3. check over each function, and determine what versions of windows it is compatible with.
 4. edit each menu item, add relating windows compatibility information.
-5. Performance benchmark instead of performance testing, get solid large url (http://ipv4.download.thinkbroadband.com/1GB.zip) and see how fast it download, with limit of 1 minute, present results, how long expired, how much was downloaded, some kind of additional scoring system..
+5. Performance benchmark instead of performance testing, get solid large url (http://ipv4.download.thinkbroadband.com/1GB.zip) and see how fast it download, with limit of 1 minute, present results, how long expired, how much was downloaded, some kind of additional scoring system. if exist cache folder, delete contents upon return/restart.

 ## DESCRIPTION
 Netsetera-Psc is a comprehensive PowerShell script for managing network settings, Windows updates, cache, and backup/restore functionalities.
 It offers a user-friendly menu-driven interface, and includes various functional modules for specific tasks like tweaking network settings, managing Windows updates, handling cache for different browsers, and backing up/restoring configuration settings.
 The accompanying settings.psd1 file provides a centralized location for configurable settings, enhancing the script's adaptability to different environments or requirements.